YuichiNAGAO/stage/README.md

 ```
 python annotation_process.py
 ```
-You can find tables in `data` directory
+You can find tables in `data` directory.
+It takes 5 to 10 minutes per image to complete the operation.

 #### 4. Crop images and split data
 ```